magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 This standard defines Magento internal requirements for code formatting and style for teams that develop LESS and CSS code.

-Some parts of Magento code might not comply with this coding standard.
+Some parts of Magento code might not comply with this coding standard yet, but we are working to gradually improve this.

 This coding standard is optional for third-party Magento developers.